Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Application Manifest MUST define the command used to run the Application (`/etc/monai/app.json#command`).

-  - When not provided the MAP will be considered invalid and not runnable by MONAI Deploy Application Runner and Server.
+  - When not provided the MAP will be considered invalid and not runnable by MONAI Deploy Application Runner or MAP supported orchestrators.

 - Application Manifest SHOULD define the version of the manifest file schema (`/etc/monai/app.json#api-version`).